HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 .. tip::
-  Testcases are identified by:
+  Test cases are identified by:

   #. <entity_name>
   #. <entity_name>.<architecture_name>
-  #. <entity_name>.<architecture_name>.<sequencer_testcase>
+  #. <entity_name>.<architecture_name>.<sequencer_test case>

-  | When selecting testcases to run, you can utilize wildcards to simplify the process.
+  | When selecting test cases to run, you can utilize wildcards to simplify the process.
 However, it's important to
     note that the test case identifier must follow a specific naming convention.
-  | For example, if you want to run all sequencer testcases that contain the word "write," you would need to specify
+  | For example, if you want to run all sequencer test cases that contain the word "write," you would need to specify
     the identifier as <entity_name>.<architecture_name>.write.
   | Note that you can also use wildcards for <entity_name> and/or <architecture_name> to further
     refine your filter.